Li-Wenhui/VimLeo/vimfiles/bundle/ctrlsf.vim/README.md

 # ctrlsf.vim

-An ack/ag/pt powered code search and view tool, like ack.vim or `:vimgrep` but together with more context, and let you edit in-place with powerful edit mode.
+An ack/ag/pt/rg powered code search and view tool, like ack.vim or `:vimgrep` but together with more context, and let you edit in-place with powerful edit mode.

 ### Search and Explore

 ![ctrlsf demo](http://i.imgur.com/NOy8gwj.gif)

-### Edit Mode (with [vim-multiple-cursors][7])
+### Edit Mode

+Here we rename a method named `MoveCursor()` to `Cursor()` in multiple files, using [vim-multiple-cursors][7].

 ![ctrlsf_edit_demo](http://i.imgur.com/xMUm8Ii.gif)